Aricg/aricg.github.io/cicd.md

 Logging as feedback
 -------------------
-Alerts tend to have a terrible signal to noise ratio.
+Alerts are only as observed as their signal to noise ratio.
 Anomalies in logs, failures, Et al. should be treated as feedback.
 For example, let the machine post to the conversational review of the merged patch set.
 Now when you look back at the most recently merged code, you have context in the right place.